ably/ably-ruby/README.md

 If you only need to use the REST features of this library and do not want EventMachine as a dependency, then you should use the [Ably Ruby REST gem](https://rubygems.org/gems/ably-rest).

+## Support and feedback

+Please visit https://support.ably.io/ for access to our knowledgebase and to ask for any assistance.

 ## Contributing

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Ensure you have added suitable tests and the test suite is passing(`bundle exec rspec`)
 4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+5. Create a new Pull Request

 ## License